Connection Error

 Michael R.

-Under the Family Law Act 1975 (Cth), property settlements in Western Australia are governed by Sections 79 and 90SF.
+Under the Family Law Act 1975 (Cth), property settlements across Australia are governed by Sections 79 and 90SF.
 The court follows a four-step process to determine a fair division of the asset pool:

 Identify and Value the Property Pool